d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 During training, because the output for the $t$-query could depend all $T$ key-value pairs, which results in an inconsistent behavior than prediction.
 We can eliminate it by specifying the valid length to be $t$ for the $t$-th query.

-Another difference compared to the encoder transformer block is that the encoder block has an additional multi-head attention layer that accepts the encoder outputs as keys and values.
+Another difference compared to the encoder transformer block is that the decoder block has an additional multi-head attention layer that accepts the encoder outputs as keys and values.

 ```{.python .input  n=16}
 class DecoderBlock(nn.Block):